 Breakdowns do happen.
 We saw a couple with a 4WD and a caravan broken down at the Nullarbor roadhouse at around 5pm.
 Their 4WD was being loaded on to a tow truck while their caravan was being connected to the back of the tow truck.
 It was a strange thing to see, especially with the caravan being connected.
 But, off they went, heading toward Ceduna, assumingly to the nearest service repair.

-If you do breakdown, there are many along the way who will help.
+If you do breakdown, there are many along the way who will help if not you can always visit https://towing247.ie/ for roadside assistance.
 Most people are pretty savvy out here.
 Most will stop and offer their help, or offer a ride to the nearest roadhouse.
 Use your judgement and trust your instincts.
 You may not have cell coverage, so it’s times like this you have to trust in the goodness of people.

 Keep in mind, most breakdowns are caused by either lack of petrol, flat tire or lack of water in the radiator.
 Best to check both all heading out each day.
 If it’s hot weather, take extra precautions.